kuvivek/drivingTheoryInGermany/README.md

 654. What do you do when you see this traffic sign?
 <img src="https://schueler.click-learn.info/BilderV2/VZ_1_4_40_001.jpg"  width="50%"/>

 ❌ Observe the traffic coming from the right only
 ✅ Reduce speed
 ✅ Be ready to brake
-**Comment**: The sign indicates a junction or intersection with right of way from the right.
-For you, this means: reduce your speed, drive with increased attention and stay ready to brake so that you can give way if necessary.
+**Comment**: This traffic sign alerts you about an approaching, confusing intersection or T-junction.
+You should slow down your speed and be ready to brake, since the right road user has priority here.
+You should also pay close attention to the traffic on the left, since you have to expect that it will not fulfill its obligation to wait and possibly ignore your right of way.
+Adjust your speed so that you can see the traffic coming from the right and, if necessary, brake without any problems.

 655. You see this traffic sign.
 What must you reckon with?
 <img src="https://schueler.click-learn.info/BilderV2/VZ_1_4_40_005.jpg"  width="50%"/>